List of Power Rangers Ninja Steel characters: Princess Viera

-Princess Viera is the princess of the Lion Galaxy with the ability to shapeshift.
+Princess Viera (portrayed by Ruby Love) is the princess of the Lion Galaxy with the ability to shapeshift.
 Her family was responsible for selling 100 Lion Galaxy inhabitants to Galvanax, one of them being Mick Kanic.

-Princess Viera is the owner of the Lion Fire Zord which serves as her mode of transportation.
+Viera is the owner of the Lion Fire Zord, which serves as her mode of transportation.

-Sometime later, Princess Viera arrived at the Warrior Dome ship to take her opportunity at fighting the Rangers on "Galaxy Warriors" with the aid of her royal guard Drillion.
+Sometime later, Viera arrived at the Warrior Dome ship to take her opportunity at fighting the Rangers on "Galaxy Warriors" with the aid of her royal guard Drillion.
 While she believes her family's "Might Makes Right" way, she doesn't seem to follow it as Sarah's kindness confirms this.
-This causes Princess Viera to turn against Galvanax, causing him to convince Drillion into overthrowing her.
-This plot failed with the help of the Rangers as Princess Viera plans to bring change to the Lion Galaxy.
+This causes Viera to turn against Galvanax, causing him to convince Drillion into overthrowing her.
+This plot failed with the help of the Rangers as Viera plans to bring change to the Lion Galaxy.
 She makes amends with Mick Kanic by enabling him to contact his parents.

-Princess Viera later sends the Rangers Ninja Stars associated with the Lion Fire Zord and the Lion Fire Armor and a Lion Galaxy Spellbook for Preston to practice with.
+Viera later sends the Rangers Ninja Stars associated with the Lion Fire Zord and the Lion Fire Armor and a Lion Galaxy Spellbook for Preston to practice with.

-Princess Viera is portrayed by Ruby Love.

 Sheriff Skyfire

-Sheriff Skyfire is an intergalactic police officer.
+Sheriff Skyfire (voiced by Mark Mitchinson) is an intergalactic police officer.

 He crashed the latest episode of "Galaxy Warriors" to arrest Blammo for his illegal demolition activity.
 Madame Odius appeared where she tricks Sheriff Skyfire into going after the Rangers.
 Both sides duel until they rescue an elderly woman that nearly got caught in the crossfire.
-Realizing that he was lied to, Sheriff Skyfire agrees to help the Rangers while being informed of every monster that attacked Earth on Madame Odius' behalf.
+Realizing that he was lied to, Sheriff Skyfire agrees to help the Rangers while being informed of every monster that attacked Earth on Odius' behalf.
 In addition, he gives a morality lesson to the Rangers on respecting law enforcement like when Hayley got ticketed by Summer Cove High School's security guard Clint.
 When the bomb that Blammo planted was destroyed, Sheriff Skyfire assisted in fighting Blammo and lent his sword to Brody to defeat Blammo.
 After Blammo was hit by the Gigantify Ray, Sheriff Skyfire watched the fight.
 Following Blammo's destruction, Sheriff Skyfire thanked the Rangers and teleported away to receive his next assignment from his superiors.

-Sheriff Skyfire is voiced by Mark Mitchinson.

 Legendary Rangers

-The Ninja Steel Rangers got to work with the Legendary Rangers when it came to the threat of Lord Draven.

-Dr. Tommy Oliver
+Tommy Oliver

-He is the original Green Ranger.
+Tommy Oliver (portrayed by Jason David Frank) is the original Green Ranger.
 He also appears as the original White Ranger, the Zeo Red Ranger, and the Black Dino Ranger.
-He was also T.J.'s predecessor as the first Red Turbo Ranger.
-He is now a father to a son named J.J.
-He is portrayed by Jason David Frank.
+He was also T.J.'s predecessor as the original Red Turbo Ranger.

 Rocky DeSantos

-He is the second Red Ranger and successor to Jason Lee Scott, The first Red Ranger.
+Rocky DeSantos (portrayed by Steve Cardenas) is the new Red Ranger and successor to Jason Lee Scott.
 He was also the Blue Zeo Ranger.
-He is portrayed by Steve Cardenas.